SAP/spartacus-docs/_pages/fsa/install/fsa-schematics.md

 - `clientId` used to authorize financial user.
 Default value is: financial_customer
 - `clientSecret` used to authorize financial user.
 Default value is: secret
 - `consignmentTracking` sets consignment tracking on or off.
 Default value is: true
+- `overwriteAppComponent` overwrites the content of app.component.html.
+The default value is true.

 *Note:* Default values will be applied if no option is passed to ng add @fsa/schematics command.